 Because it engages children so profoundly, it has become the best approach to young children's catechesis in a growing number of dioceses, parishes and schools around the U.S and the world, including here in the Diocese of Sacramento.

 Catechesis of the Good Shepherd Greater Sacramento is a nonprofit 501(c)(3) organization that supports CGS in parishes and schools in the diocese.
 It also offers catechesis to children up to age 12 through affiliation with the Cathedral of the Blessed Sacrament.
-In 2019-20, we had families from over 20 different parishes in five counties enrolled.
+We typically have families from over 20 different parishes in five counties enrolled.
 Although CGS Greater Sacramento is not a diocesan agency, its board members and catechists pledge fidelity to the Magisterium and to the Bishop of Sacramento.

 To hear interviews about CGS on Immaculate Heart Radio, click here for the 8/26/2015 interview, or click here for the 2/26/2014 interview.
 To view a short video about CGS, just click the screen below.